siddharthjaswal/travlogue/app/src/main/java/com/aurora/travlogue/feature/tripdetail/IMPLEMENTATION_COMPLETE.md

 ✅ See all bookings with details
 ✅ Check trip statistics
 ✅ Navigate between different views
+✅ **Add new activities** with full form validation ✨ NEW ✅ **Add new locations** to trip itinerary ✨ NEW
+✅ **Add new bookings** (flights, hotels, etc.) ✨ NEW
+✅ Get immediate feedback via snackbars ✨ NEW
+✅ See real-time UI updates ✨ NEW

-### What's Coming Next
+### What's Coming Next (v0.5.0)
-⏳ Add new activities and bookings
-⏳ Edit existing items
+⏳ Edit existing activities, locations, bookings
+⏳ Delete with confirmation dialogs
-⏳ Reorder locations
+⏳ Reorder locations (drag-to-reorder)
+⏳ Proper datetime picker for bookings
 ⏳ Add rich notes
 ⏳ Attach documents/images